Last Updated on March 22, 2021 by Julia Wilson

 Evelyn felt it very unfair that these beautiful longhaired cats were so devalued and decided to show and develop them.
 There was considerable resistance to the development of the Somali breed initially.

 The Somali Cat Club was formed in 1972 and the breed was exported to Europe in 1977 where breeding programmes were established.
 Back in the USA, Somali’s were awarded championship status with the CFA in 1978.

-Medium-long with a ruff and a thick, plumed tail.
-The coat takes up to two years to fully develop.
+The Somali has a medium-length, soft, and silky coat, medium-length that can take up to two years to fully develop.
+There is a large ruff around the neck and a thick plumed tail, earning the breed the nickname fox cat.
 All Somalis have ticked coats, which means each hair the base colour is interrupted by two or three bands of darker pigment.
 The tip of the hair is always dark.
-The Somali comes in the following colours, red (sorrel); blue; fawn and silver.
+Coat cat colours include red (sorrel), blue, fawn and silver.

-The Somali shares the same personality as the Abyssinian.
-They are an extremely active breed of cat who love to be up high.
+The Somali shares the same personality as the Abyssinian and are an extremely active breed of cat who loves to be up high.

-They are extroverted, gregarious, charming, inquisitive, who are on the go all the time.
-This is a breed who is great fun to share a home with, loving to be with their human companions and help in whatever you may be doing.
+Somalis are extroverted, gregarious, charming, inquisitive, who are on the go all the time.
+This is a breed that is great fun to share a home with, loving to be with their human companions and help in whatever you may be doing.
 They do not do well if left for long periods of time on their own.

-Their intelligence makes them an easy breed to leash train.
-This is a good thing as their inquisitive nature can get them into trouble, so they should not roam outdoors on their own.
+Their intelligence makes them an easy breed to leash train, which is a good thing as their inquisitive nature can get them into trouble if they are allowed to roam outdoors.